joseeden/joeden/docs/Linux/Linux Notes/011-Process-Management.md

 sudo yum install -y htop
 ```

+Sample `htop` output:

 ![](/img/docs/htop.png)

 ## Killing Processes

 Processes can be managed and terminated using various signals (`SIGTERM`, `SIGKILL`, etc.):

+- A signal allows the OS to interrupt a process and ask it to do something.
+- Interrupts are similar to signals, but are generated from hardware.
+- Not all signals work in all cases.
+- The `kill` command is used to send signals to PID's.
+- You can also use `k` from `top`.

+Commands:

 ```bash
 kill <PID>      # Sends default signal (SIGTERM)